 However for film based applications it is recognised that any banding or artifacts (jaggies/aliasing problems) will be seen when blown up on a larger scale when projected.
 Therefore the DI has always been carried out at the highest possible image quality available, which has been standardised at 10 bit log, although 16 bit uncompressed tiffs are beginning to gain popularity.

-Re sampling and adjustment in any form uses maths on an image and degrades or damages it - plus saving it within certain formats will compress the image, good enough for the web but may not be good enough for other applications.
-Especially for colour correction of FX work.
+Re sampling and adjustment in any form upon an image, uses maths and by doinf so degrades or damages it.
+This is a major point to make, there is no such thing as lossless image adjustment.
+Saving an image using certain formats will immediately compress the image, such as jpg and tiff.
+They may be good enough for the web but may not be good enough for other applications.
+Especially for colour correction of FX work leading to broadcast or projection.
+Images ultimately would be best in RAW format or uncompressed.

-Adding a very high compression algorithm is plainly obvious in the image below on the left, you will see extreme artefacts and blocking gradation within the image also the detailing disappears within the image, this is quite an extreme example.
-The image on the right is demonstrating the anomalies between an uncompressed and compressed image, which may not be obvious purely looking at the separate images but may be seen when performing further processes on it.
+Adding a very high compression algorithm as in the image above left, you will see extreme artefacts and blocking/banding gradation within the image.
+Also you will notice the detailing disappears within the image.
+This is quite an extreme example ut hopefully demonstrates what you need to avoid.
+The grey image is an overlay map depicting the anomalies between an uncompressed and compressed image.
+It may not be obvious purely looking at the separate images side by side but the compression artefacts will be seen when performing further correction or artistic processes on it.

-Ultimately an image can look pretty good and these artifacts may not be noticeable until you perform an intense correction or a high level composite, only then the image may break down and show these anomalies, especially if you are using a combination of compressed and uncompressed images.
-It should be noted even using 8 bit with 10 bit images together can be enough to see problems.
+Ultimately an image can look pretty good to the eye and these artefacts may not be noticeable until you perform an intense correction or a high level composite.
+Only then the image may break down and show these anomalies, especially if you are using a combination of compressed and uncompressed images.
+Be aware using 8 bit with 10 bit images together within a composite can be enough to cause problems.

-During the Digital Intermediate process, it should be common practice to work with the highest quality images available, which will ultimately give the highest quality look and output for the intended media.
-Obviously there are exceptions because sometimes material is only available at a smaller resolution or with compression - knowing how to deal with it to get the best from the material takes some considerable testing, there is no single solution, if only it were that easy!
+During the Digital Intermediate process, it should be common practice to work with the highest quality images available.
+Using this practice will ultimately give you the highest quality output for the intended media or deliverable, whatever that may be.
+Obviously there are exceptions, which is out of your control.
+Sometimes material is only available at a smaller resolution or with compression.
+Knowing what is wrong is part of the battle and will at least give you an idea of how to approach the work.
+To get the best from the material takes considerable testing sometimes, there is no single solution, if only it were that easy.